Emil2468/CompSys-scripts/README.md

   * Then chose the tab "console"
 * Copy and paste the wanted script(s) into the console, you can now call the defined functions directly from the browser console
 ### UI
-Open index.html in a browser, here you can see avaviable scripts pick one and insert values.
+Open index.html in a browser, here you can see available scripts pick one and insert values.
 You migth need to tell internet explorer to allow running local files, if it pops up

 ## Writing numbers in different bases
 * Write integers in binary by adding 0b at the beginning, eg.: 0b101 to write 5 in binary